 Proposal Category Proposal Sponsor Aperio Policy Guideline Rationale Disclose Information on Compensation Consultant Shareholder For Aperio believes that companies should be more, not less, transparent.
 Additional transparency around executive compensation allows shareholders and the market additional information to price the balance of executive compensation for a stock.
-Ratify Auditors Management Vote against if audit fees do not exceed nonaudit fees.
-We believe auditors should be in the business of providing impartial and honest audits.
+Ratify Auditors Management audit fees We believe auditors should be in the business of providing impartial and honest audits.
 Significant other revenues could distort the objectivity of the auditor.